bplmaps/lmec-main-site/content/articles/howdy-realtors.md

 ### Meet "The NAREB Map"

 During my second week at the LMEC, I came across a curious thing in our digital collections.
-Pseudo-Gothic lettering, striking primary colors, a pair of coats of arms: a quick glance made it easy to mistake this [1926 map by Ignatz Sahula](https://collections.leventhalmap.org/search/commonwealth:3f4638304map) for something a bit more, well, *medieval* than it actually is.
+Pseudo-Gothic lettering, striking primary colors, a pair of coats of arms: at first glance, it was easy to mistake this [1926 map by Ignatz Sahula](https://collections.leventhalmap.org/search/commonwealth:3f4638304map) for something a bit more, well, *medieval* than it actually is.

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:3f463831d/full/full/0/default.jpg" caption="From our collections, the NAREB map: a [pictorial map advertising the 19th annual convention of the National Association of Real Estate Boards](https://collections.leventhalmap.org/search/commonwealth:3f4638304)." class="figure-center" >}}